 This is a family friendly event with many children in attendance.
 Large crowds, a long day and hot weather in combination will tire you out.
 Make sure you pace yourself, drink plenty of water, eat food and minimise sun exposure.
 The Mardi Gras Volunteers will be wearing purple shirts on the day, they are there to get you excited and help you enjoy the day.
-If you have a basic question or an urgent issue or problem they will be able to help you or find you suitable assistance.
+If you have a question or an urgent issue they will be able to help you or find you assistance.

 To ensure that everyone has a great day, there's a few key things that you should know about attending Fair Day:

 - Fair Day is a no smoking event.
 We ask that you smoke 10m away from the event site.